John Curran (businessman): Career

 Curran is author of RFC 5211, entitled "An Internet Transition Plan" which calls for moving the global Internet from its existing IPv4 protocol to the newer IPv6 protocol, as well as RFC 1669 entitled "Market Viability as a IPng Criteria", which summarizes some of the challenges IPv6 will have competing against IPv4 and the inevitable arrival of network address translation devices.
 In 2017, he was awarded the "IPv6 Lifetime Achievement Award" by the North American IPv6 Task Forces.
 Curran is notable among association leaders for being quite reachable publicly, including directly responding to queries on public email lists.

+Curran has been active in Internet Governance initiatives throughout his career, including involvement in the Montevideo Statement on the Future of Internet Cooperation, the IANA Stewardship Transition, and defending the voice of the Technical Community in Internet Governance matters.